 The bylaws and related amendments must be kept for at least six years.** An original, signed version of the bylaws must be kept on school premises.
 A copy must go to the principal, with a current version available in his or her office, and a copy must be made available at every PA/PTA meeting and to the members upon reasonable request.***

 Be sure to read through your bylaws carefully before beginning to operate and remember to follow them when conducting PA/PTA activities.
-If you have any questions or concerns about the procedures laid out in your bylaws, contact your Presidents' Council, Family Leadership Coordinator or FACE.
+If you have any questions or concerns about the procedures laid out in your bylaws, contact your Presidents' Council or Family Leadership Coordinator.